djaqua/SEAM/README.md

 * Deleting 0 users & Cancel causes perl execution failure in seam-lib.pl at line 329

-* Deleting domains (0+) & Proceed leads to redirect output

-* Text not showing up on DeleteDomain return

 * Deleting aliases (0+) throws file not found
     -- in anticipation, should not be able to delete 0 aliases

 Project Hints